fox-it/dissect-docs/docs/source/tutorial.rst

     $ target-query SCHARDT.img -f walkfs | rdump -s "r.path.suffix=='.exe'" -F path,ctime,mtime,size

 This reduces the number characters per line significantly.
-However due to the formatting, it is still hard to read (hence no output example is shown, because it is basically the same) To make it even more readable, we add the
+However due to the record representation, it is still hard to read (hence no output example is shown)
+To make it even more readable, we add the
 ``-C`` option to convert it to a comma separated format: